 Floatation tanks today contain around 800 pounds of Epsom salt – this is not common salt (sodium chloride), but magnesium sulfate (an inorganic salt which contains magnesium and sulphur).
 This amount of Epsom salt makes the water so dense that the water can be very shallow and you are still able to perfectly float in it.
 The tanks are soundproofed so well that you are able to hear the sound of your own heartbeat, your muscles tensing and your eyelids closing.
 Not only is the water regulated to be the same temperature as your skin, but so is the air inside the tank.
 It can, therefore, be difficult to tell where your body ends and where the water and air begins.
 This in itself can create some interesting subjective experiences, such as the feeling of floating in zero-gravity or floating in outer space.

 Although flotation tanks are usually marketed today in terms of their potential for “relaxation” and “stress reduction” – a sort of spa treatment – John Lily found that some much deeper mental states could be reached by using these tanks.
 In his book, The Centre of the Cyclone, he details his journey in trying to explore “inner space” as much as possible.
 One way he did this was going into an isolation tank for long periods of time…also while on LSD.
-It gets stranger than that; this is Lilly describing his first floatation/LSD experience:
+But it gets stranger than that.
+This is Lilly describing his first floatation/LSD experience:

 I finally took it in the isolation tank in St. Thomas in the Virgin Islands with three dolphins there.
 I took LSD for the first time, in the tank, with three dolphins under it in a sea pool.
 I was scared shitless.
 It was 300 micrograms injected intramuscularly.